SherllyNeo/better_address_book/README.md

 cp example.babook.csv ~/.local/share/babook.csv
 ```

-optionally, you can specify where you address book should be by setting the
+optionally, you can specify where your address book should be by setting the
 ```bash
 export ADDRESS_BOOK_PATH="/home/username/babook.csv"
 ```